 The highlight for me was the way the speakers used amazing pictures and videos of the printing processes as they were happening.
 I hadn’t come across most of the methods used to do this, so the results looked spectacular.
 A video showing the melt pool spatter blocking up a gas pocket and being spat back out again was particularly impressive.

-Another highlight was seeing a polymers poster - from our very own Luke Fox - win first prize in a conference dominated by metals.
+Another highlight was seeing a polymers poster - from our very own Luke Fox - win first prize.

 It was great to hear about the variety and ingenuity of different methods of collecting data in situ, for example combining SEBM with SEM as discussed in Carolin Körner’s keynote.
 As well as from the finished parts, both below the surface, as discussed in Tresa Pollock’s keynote, and just from the surface as discussed during a presentation from the University of Nottingham.
 The sheer amount of research into this opens up a whole host of exciting possibilities for the future.